• Go to:

 Staging

 Staging is a term used to describe how far cancer cells may have spread within the body.
 It helps determine the best type of treatment.
-The most common way of describing the stage of cancer is called the TNM system and is based on the results of the surgery, scans, and blood you have had.
+The most common way of describing the stage of cancer is called the TNM system and is based on the results of the surgery, scans, and blood tests.

 Stages of testicular cancer